 However, this may count as deliberate deprivation of assets, meaning you’d still have to pay the same level of care fees as if you still owned your home.
 It’s important to find out more about how deprivation of assets would apply to you if this is something you are thinking about.

-This could last until you die, after which the costs will be paid from your estate, or could be a temporary arrangement to give you time to sell your home when you choose to do so.
-Your local council must offer you this option if you are eligible.
+A DPA could last until you die, after which the costs will be paid from your estate, or could be a temporary arrangement to give you time to sell your home when you choose to do so.
+Your local council must offer you this option if you meet certain qualifying criteria.